Why This Matters

 - Volcanic preservation from the Theran eruption (c.
 1600 BCE) created a "Minoan Pompeii" with intact multi-story buildings and vibrant frescoes

-- No human remains or precious objects suggest inhabitants had warning and evacuated, unlike Pompeii
+- No human remains or precious objects have been found, which suggests inhabitants had advance warning and evacuated.
+This is a key difference from Pompeii.

-- Advanced urban planning includes drainage systems and paved streets, demonstrating sophisticated Aegean engineering before the eruption
+- Advanced urban planning includes drainage systems and paved streets, demonstrating sophisticated Aegean engineering well before the Classical period

 Panhellenic Sanctuaries and Games

 These sites transcended individual city-state identities to create shared Greek religious and athletic traditions.
-Panhellenic means "all-Greek"—these sanctuaries welcomed visitors from across the Greek world and fostered collective identity.
+Panhellenic means "all-Greek."
+These sanctuaries welcomed visitors from across the Greek world and fostered collective identity even among rival poleis.

 Olympia

-- Sacred to Zeus, the site hosted the Olympic Games every four years beginning traditionally in 776 BCE—the foundation of Greek chronology
+- Sacred to Zeus, the site hosted the Olympic Games every four years beginning traditionally in 776 BCE.
+This date became a cornerstone of Greek chronology (Greeks counted time by Olympiads).

-- Statue of Zeus by Phidias (one of the Seven Wonders) stood in the Temple of Zeus; we know it only from descriptions and coins
+- Statue of Zeus by Phidias (one of the Seven Wonders) stood in the Temple of Zeus; we know it only from ancient descriptions and coin depictions, since the original is long lost

 - Athletic dedications and victor statues provide evidence for how Greeks commemorated achievement and displayed wealth across city-state boundaries